-Girls' Uniform - School Wear
+School Wear

-Compulsory White shirt May be purchased anywhere, but must have top button that can be done up.
-Must be worn tucked in to skirt or trousers School tie In House colour, lower school (Years 7-8) £5, upper school (Years 9-11) £8.
-Available from School Reception only School blazer Blue with school crest School skirt Must be purchased from Hawkinsport; our official school skirt is the only style that is permitted.
-Must reach to just above the knee Trousers Trousers may be worn as an alternative to the school skirt.
-They should be plain black, straight leg and smartly tailored.
-Denim, cotton jean style, skinny leg or flared trousers are not permitted Socks White (plain black may be worn under trousers) Tights Black or natural only Shoes Black only: low heels, no canvas shoes, no boots, no backless shoes, no trainers
+Compulsory

+White Shirt May be purchased anywhere, but must have top button that can be done up.
+Must be worn tucked in to skirt or

+trousers.

+School Tie House colours, Lower School (Years 7-8) £5, Upper School (Years 9-11) £8.

+Available from School Reception only.

+School Blazer Blue with school crest.

+School Skirt Must be purchased from Hawkinsport; our official school skirt is the only style that is permitted.
+Must reach to

+just above the knee.

+Trousers They should be plain black, straight leg and smartly tailored.
+Denim, cotton jean style, skinny leg or flared

+trousers are not permitted.

+Shorts These should be plain, black, straight leg and smartly tailored.
+They should be knee length.

+Socks Dark only.

+Tights Black or natural only.

+Shoes Black only: smart style shoes.
+No logos, no trainers, trainer styles, no canvas, no heels, no boots, no backless

+shoes.